SoulRebel484/Project1/README.md

 Locate the time frame in the last 7 days with the most amount of bytes (activity).
 In your own words, is there anything that seems potentially strange about this activity?

+Only one visitor is generating a higher than normal amount of activity

 Filter the data by this event.

 What is the timestamp for this event?
+22:55
 What kind of file was downloaded?
+RPM
 From what country did this activity originate?
-What HTTP response codes were encountered by this visitor?
+India What HTTP response codes were encountered by this visitor?
+200

 Switch to the Kibana Discover page to see more details about this activity.

 What is the source IP address of this activity?
-What are the geo coordinates of this activity?
+35.143.166.159 What are the geo coordinates of this activity? {
+  "lat": 43.34121,
+  "lon": -73.6103075
+}
 What OS was the source machine running?
+Win 8
-What is the full URL that was accessed?
-From what website did the visitor's traffic originate?
+What is the full URL that was accessed? https://artifacts.elastic.co/downloads/beats/metricbeat/metricbeat-6.3.2-i686.rpm From what website did the visitor's traffic originate? http://facebook.com/success/jay-c-buckey

 Finish your investigation with a short overview of your insights.

 What do you think the user was doing?
-Was the file they downloaded malicious?
-If not, what is the file used for?
+It appears to be a program download of metricbeat Was the file they downloaded malicious?
+If not, what is the file used for? files from that source are usually not malicous but it depends on intent, and it could be for a update.
-Is there anything that seems suspicious about this activity?
-Is any of the traffic you inspected potentially outside of compliance guidlines?
+Is there anything that seems suspicious about this activity? not right away Is any of the traffic you inspected potentially outside of compliance guidlines?
+Usually this type of file is not associated with facebook